 “These stories run the gamut in intensity and degree of exaggeration but one thing was clear: Jack Kinnaman was a people-person who loved life and lived it to the fullest.
 Anyone who met him would come to know his unwavering dedication to education.
 He spent 28 years in the classroom and taught thousands of children.

 “Even after he retired from the classroom in 1986, his passion for education thrived.
 He taught night classes and stayed engaged with NEA, becoming VicePresident of NEA-Retired.
 He traveled around the country as a seven-foot Cat-inthe–Hat to promote Read Across America, encouraging children to enjoy the experience of reading.

 “Shortly after his passing, my family and NEA-Retired established the NEA-Retired Jack Kinnaman Memorial Scholarship Fund.
 This fund awards undergraduate students who are pursuing a degree in Education with financial assistance to achieve their educational goals.

-“Last year, over $4,000 was awarded in scholarships [in 2021, the scholarship total was $12,500], and it is the goal of both the Kinnaman family and NEA-Retired to exceed the previous year’s amount from now on.
+“Last year, over $4,000 was awarded in scholarships [in 2022, the scholarship total is projected to be $17,500], and it is the goal of both the Kinnaman family and NEA-Retired to exceed the previous year’s amount from now on.
 It's all about doing what my dad would have done: helping others who share a passion to be an Educator.